yingqi0607/tp/docs/UserGuide.md

 Format: `planner`

-Once you enter, TR4CKER should look like this:
+Once you enter `planner` into the command box, TR4CKER should look like this:
 ![switch tab](images/plannertab_switchtab.png)
 Figure 1: TR4CKER after executing `planner`